elunna/nerfhack-changelog/README.md

 * Intrinsic aggravate monster increases monster difficulty by 5 (stacks with extrinsic).
 * Aggravate monster spell cast at hero causes intrinsic aggravation for 50-300 turns.
 * Aggravate monster causes monsters not to be scared of musical instruments.
+* Having the Aggravate Monster trinsic lets monsters track you.
 * Ring of aggravate monster causes pets to attack anything without fear.
 * Note: The ring of aggravate monster increases the monster generation difficulty by 15 (this was already implemented in NetHack 3.7, but it's worth including here as a recent change)
 * Carrying foulstones also confers aggravate monster